 Leadership, Land Use, Property, Environment, Natural Resources

-From 2009-2013, Dean Burke served in the Bureau of Land Management of the U.S. Department of the Interior, initially as deputy director for programs and policy, and following a 2011 appointment by President Barack Obama, as the Acting Assistant Secretary for Land and Minerals Management.
-In that role, she helped develop the land use, resource management, and regulatory oversight policies that are administered by the BLM, the Bureau of Ocean Energy Management, the Bureau of Safety and Environmental Enforcement, and the Office of Surface Mining Reclamation and Enforcement, with a geographic scope that encompasses the continental U.S. and Alaska.
+From 2009-2013, Dean Burke served in the Bureau of Land Management of the U.S. Department of the Interior, initially as Deputy Director for Programs and Policy, and then as the Acting Assistant Secretary for Land and Minerals Management following a 2011 appointment by President Barack Obama.
+In that role, she helped develop the land use, resource management, and regulatory oversight policies that are administered by the BLM, the Bureau of Ocean Energy Management, the Bureau of Safety and Environmental Enforcement, and the Office of Surface Mining Reclamation and Enforcement, with a geographic scope that encompassed the continental U.S. and Alaska.
 Following her term at the BLM, she resumed her role as associate dean and associate professor of law at the University of Houston Law Center, where she had served as a member of the faculty since 2002.

 "The Emperor’s New Clothes: Exposing the Failures of Regulating Land Use Through the Ballot Box," 84 NOTRE DAME L. REV. 1453 (2009) (lead article) Reprinted in 41 LAND USE & ENVTL.
 L. REV. __ (2010) (chosen by professors and practitioners as one of the top four land use articles for 2009)